sroberts/sroberts.github.io/_posts/2016-01-19-travel-opsec.md

 To this end the CrowdStrike team released some of their [scripts for setting up an ArchLinux laptop for travel](https://github.com/CrowdStrike/travel-laptop) which looks like an solid solution for setting up loaner laptops.

-I'm a far bigger fan of devices like my [iPad](http://www.apple.com/ipad/) or [Chromebook](http://www.dell.com/us/business/p/chromebook-11/pd?oc=cacb003&model_id=chromebook-11&l=en&s=bsd) for travel.
+I'm a far bigger fan of devices like an [iPad](http://www.apple.com/ipad/) or [Chromebook](http://www.dell.com/us/business/p/chromebook-11/pd?oc=cacb003&model_id=chromebook-11&l=en&s=bsd) for travel.
 They're easy to wipe & reset, don't store much data, designed to resist attack, and cheaper than a full laptop.

 ![Chromebook](https://storage.googleapis.com/hw-chromebooks/Samsung%20Chromebook%202/gallery-SamsungChromebook211-1-card-F101_SamsungChromebook211_SILVER.jpg)

 They're also both super light and get great battery life.
 All but the most dedicated road warriors don't need more than a browser for most travel use anyway.
-I'm a big fan of the Chromebook (perhaps that'll be another blog post).

 #### <i class="fa fa-angle-double-right"></i> Patch Everything
 Everything... and then double check: